Miron is the best type of glass to use for the storage of any foods or herbs for preservation and potency purposes.

-While I can’t find this work published in any journal, I share it here.
+While I can’t find this work published in any journal, I’ll share it here.
 “Since 1988, Dr. Niggli has collaborated scientifically with Professor Popp.
-In the middle of the nineties he started biophotonic research on the quality of food stored in a variety of package materials.
-The results of this studies are shown in figure 6.
-Biological samples stored in violet-glass preserve their quality of bio-energy significantly better than in classical package (e.g. amber glass, Aluminum foil and plastic).”
+In the middle of the nineties he started biophotonic research on the quality of food stored in a variety of packaging materials.
+The results of these studies are shown in figure 6.
+Biological samples stored in violet-glass preserved their quality of bio-energy significantly better than in classical packages (e.g. amber glass, Aluminum foil, and plastic).”

 This other chart shows the chives from earlier as measured in this way.

-We considered packaging all of our herbs in Miron glass but it would increase the cost, not to mention shipping prices.
-Plus our best customers would end up with hundreds of bottles!
+We considered packaging all of our herbs in Miron glass, however, it would increase the price, not to mention shipping costs.
+Plus, our best customers would end up with hundreds of bottles.

-Instead, we’ve decided to make these available standalone.
-You can buy one, or a few, and use them to store your Lost Empire Herbs, as well as much else.
+Instead, we’ve decided to make these available as a stand-alone product.
+You can buy one, or a few, and use them to store your Lost Empire Herbs, as well as many other spices and things.